koenkeune/parchis_model/README.md

 Run the code: `python3 test.py [runs]`

 'runs' is an optional parameter to specify the number of runs it should do.
 Without it you will have to play the game yourself against the computer.
+You make the game go forward with the enter key or the spacebar and you make a move with 1/2/3/4.
+The board along with the dice number thrown and the pawns to move will be printed.